Meet the Jolly Ramblers

 Noah Thiel

-Noah, Jason and Mary's middle son, was born in 2010 and has made various appearances on drums throughout the years.
-He's now playing trumpet more often and continues to add more songs to his library.
-An eighth grader, Noah has joined the Jefferson High School Marching Band and plays in the middle school band.
+Noah, Jason and Mary’s middle son, was born in 2010 and has made various appearances on drums throughout the years.
+He’s now playing trumpet more often and continues to add more songs to his library.
+A sophomore at Bloomington Jefferson High School, Noah has joined the Marching Band and also plays in the Wind Ensemble, Jazz Collective and Big Band.

 Benjamin Thiel

-Benjamin, the youngest of Jason and Mary's sons, was born in 2012 and spent his early years as the band's roadie, always jumping in to help pack and carry equipment.
-Now, he's picked up the sticks and plays drums.
-Ben is a fifth grader and plans to begin learning another instrument soon.
+Benjamin, the youngest of Jason and Mary’s sons, was born in 2012 and spent his early years as the band’s roadie, always jumping in to help pack and carry equipment.
+Now, he’s picked up the sticks and plays drums.
+Ben is a seventh grader who plays tenor sax in the Bloomington Jefferson Marching Band and the middle school band.